-Education - methods in context Role and functions of the education system; differential educational achievement of social groups by social class, gender and ethnicity in contemporary society; Research methods Quantitative and qualitative methods of research; research design; Sources of data; the relationship between positivism, interpretivism and sociological methods; the nature of 'social facts'.
-The Family The relationship of the family to the social structure and social change; changing patterns of marriage, cohabitation, separation, divorce, childbearing and the life course; gender roles; Beliefs in The significance of religion and religiosity, with a focus on Society religious beliefs, practices and organisations; Crime & Issues relating to crime and deviance, such as class, gender and Deviance ethnicity; the media; globalization; the environment, human rights; crime prevention; control and victims.
-Theory & The relationship between theory and methods.
-Methods
+Education - methods in context Role and functions of the educc achievement of social groups b contemporary society.
+Research methods Quantitative and qualitative me Sources of data; the relationshi sociological methods; the natur The Family The relationship of the family to changing patterns of marriage, childbearing and the life course Beliefs in Society The significance of religion and practices and organisations.
+Crime & Deviance Issues relating to crime and deve the media; globalization; the er control and victims.
+Theory & Methods The relationship between theory

-A Level: Three 2 hour papers each worth 80 marks
+A Level: Three 2 hour papers each worth 80 marks.

-GCSE Grade 5 or above in English.
+GCSE Grade 6 or above in English Literature and Language.